Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/krzywinski-similarity-numbers-in-python/README.md

 Let's add a function to check the frequency distribution for the digits of each of our irrationals, to ensure that these numbers satisfy the definition of *normal numbers* at least enough for our purposes.

-Given that our input files contain (almost exactly) 1,000,000 digits each, we should be seeing 100,000 of each digit.
+Given that our input files contain (almost exactly) 1,000,000 digits each, we should be seeing close to 100,000 of each digit.

 ```python
 def value_table(v):